-- 24. Start combine, and raise header fully.
-Shut down combine, and remove key from ignition. - 25.
-Remove wooden block. - 26.
-Engage combine header lift cylinder safety props. - 27.
+- 24. Start the combine, and raise the header fully.
+Shut down the combine, and remove the key from the ignition. - 25.
+Remove the wooden block. - 26.
+Engage the combine header lift cylinder safety props. - 27.
 Align the draper deck rollers.
-Refer to Aligning Rear Draper Deck Rollers, page 224. - 28.
+Refer to Aligning Rear Draper Deck Rollers, page 222 for instructions. - 28.
 Tension the drapers.
-Refer to Adjusting Rear Draper Belt Tension, page 90.
+Refer to Adjusting Rear Draper Belt Tension, page 88 for instructions.